* Yellen testimony in focus, Fed chair seen sticking to

 little changed to slightly lower on Monday in thin trading,

-after a rally the previous session on a weaker-than-expected
+after a rally the previous session following a soft U.S.

-U.S. non-farm payrolls report, with investors bracing for this
+non-farm payrolls report, with markets looking to this week's

 Markets are also awaiting the first testimony of Federal